Mat7585/Projet-Machine-Learning-Prediction-Salaires_NBA/README.md

 ### Results
 <img width="676" height="57" alt="image" src="https://github.com/user-attachments/assets/dd3fd0c4-8f32-4848-8985-be3ecb1757c9" />

 XGBoost + log(y) achieved substantially better performance than Linear Regression + log(y) across all evaluation metrics.
-It obtained a much lower RMSE, MAE, and Median Absolute Error, indicating smaller prediction errors overall, while its much higher R² shows that it explains a far greater share of the variance in salary.
+It obtained a much lower RMSE, MAE, and Median Absolute Error, indicating **smaller prediction errors overall**, while its much higher R² shows that it explains a far **greater share of the variance in salary**.

 ## Conclusion & improvements
 <img width="1111" height="881" alt="image" src="https://github.com/user-attachments/assets/dc988116-c4c7-4ed4-a773-569236f27c62" />

 Overall, the XGBoost model with log-transformed target variable achieved the best predictive performance.
 This is confirmed both by the evaluation metrics and by the prediction plot, where most points lie very close to the 45-degree reference line.
 This visual alignment indicates that the predicted salaries are generally very close to the actual salaries.
-Although a few larger deviations remain for the highest salary values, the model captures the overall relationship extremely well and provides reliable predictions.
+Although **a few larger deviations remain for the highest salary values**, the model captures the overall relationship extremely well and provides reliable predictions.
 Therefore, XGBoost was retained as the final model for this project.